PSG chairman Al-Khelaifi to join UEFA executive committee

 The Spanish soccer league last year asked UEFA to investigate PSG, claiming the team — along with Abu Dhabi-owned Manchester City — benefit from state aid which “distorts European competitions” and harms the game.

+PSG could not make Al-Khelaifi available to discuss why he sought the seat on the UEFA executive committee or his objectives for the European game beyond the club he has been in charge of since Qatar’s 2011 takeover.

-In a statement, Al-Khelaifi said he was “deeply honored” to be taking the UEFA executive committee place of former Arsenal CEO Ivan Gazidis, who became ineligible last month when he moved to AC Milan.
+In a statement from the European Club Association, Al-Khelaifi said he was “deeply honored” to be taking the UEFA executive committee place of former Arsenal CEO Ivan Gazidis, who became ineligible last month when he moved to AC Milan.
 Italian clubs are already represented by Juventus president Andrea Agnelli, the ECA chairman.